RupeshKumar4511/Web-Designing-and-Development/README.md

 # Border and border-radius:

 1. Border Classes
-   Bootstrap’s border classes can be used to add or remove borders to elements, as well as to control the border's color and thickness.
+   Bootstrap's border classes can be used to add or remove borders to elements, as well as to control the border's color and thickness.
    <br>
    .border: Adds a border around the element.
    <br>